georgekamar/zk-invest/README.md

-# ZK-Invest: Anonymously invest in a project or strategy
+# ZK-Invest: An Anonymous Decentralized Investment Platform Based on Zero-Knowledge

 -- Built in the context of Harmony's Zero Knowledge Univesity